 I used to think that packing five novels, a flashlight, two bottles of deodorant, and a pillow would come in handy when I’m on the road.
 But that’s actually something you should only do when switching apartments.

-I’ve been using my current travel checklist religiously as a blueprint for the past three years, and I’ve never had the need to make any modifications.
-The length of your journey matters not; I’ve battle-tested this checklist when I was traveling in Europe for two months and every subsequent trip (each spanning over at least three weeks), and it has never given me any problems—quite the contrary.
+I’ve been using my current travel checklist religiously as a blueprint for the past three years, and I’ve never had the need to add anything to it.
+Don’t let the length of your journey hold you back; I battle-tested this checklist when I was traveling in Europe for two months and every subsequent trip (each spanning over at least three weeks), and it has never given me any problems—quite the contrary.

 - phone charger